Parking Revenue Reinvestment Program

-Parking prices are determined by area supply and demand, as set out in section 5.1.2 in A Parking Policy Framework for Calgary.
-There is no revenue target for parking prices, and it is possible there could be no surplus in a given year.
+Parking prices are determined by area supply and demand, as set out in section 5.1.2 of the Calgary Parking Policies.
+There is no revenue target for parking prices, and it is possible there could be no surplus in any given year.

 For more information about the program, please contact 311.

 For more information about Business Improvement Areas, click here: